DGross245/42-CPP-Modules/C03/README.md

     ```

 - **Exercise 01: Serena, my love!**
-  - Description: creates a derived robot ScavTrap that inherit the constructors and destructor from ClapTrap but printing another attack message then ClapTrap.
+  - Description: Creates a derived robot ScavTrap that inherit the constructors and destructor from ClapTrap but printing another attack message then ClapTrap.
     ```bash
     cd ex01
     make